 The cost of calling a phone number depends on the digits it starts with, your phone provider and whether you use a landline or mobile.

-The costs below are approximate - check with your phone provider to find out the actual cost.
+The costs below are approximate.
+Check with your phone provider to find out the actual cost, particularly if you’re calling from abroad.
 Calls from payphones can cost more.

 |Number starts with||Description||Cost from landlines per minute (approximate)||Cost from mobiles per minute (approximate)|